FlyHighest/UnrealPerson/README.md

 **Highlights:**
 1. In direct transfer evaluation, we achieve 38.5% rank-1 accuracy on MSMT17 and 79.0% on Market-1501 using our unreal data.
 2. In unsupervised domain adaptation, we achieve 68.2% rank-1 accuracy on MSMT17 and 93.0% on Market-1501 using our unreal data.
+3. We obtain a better pre-trained ReID model with our unreal data.

 ## Demonstration